 I toyed with the idea of garlic ice cream but I just couldn’t do it.
 I love both dessert and garlic but some things are not made to be together.
 So for dessert we ended with the Strawberry Sundae- homemade kustard ice cream, strawberry coulis and whipped cream.
 It was larger than life, but nothing special.
 The fresh strawberry sauce was very nice.
 But otherwise it was just a basic ice cream sundae.

 The service was good.
-The actual waiter we saw only a couple times.
-But there were plenty more staff running out our drinks and food.
+The actual waiter we saw only a couple of times.
+But there was plenty more staff running out of our drinks and food.

 I really enjoyed my dinner and look forward to going back one day.